List of Stargirl characters: Eclipso

 Eclipso (portrayed by Nick Tarabay and Milo Stein portrays Eclipso's form of Bruce) is an entity trapped inside a black diamond that Cindy obtains.
 He plans to become a god by feeding on the negativity and darkness of the people on Earth.

 Eclipso is an entity of vengeance and evil that was given life by and once resided in the Shadowlands, a place of darkness and shadows.
 The Black Diamond originated on Diablo Island, a now-forgotten island in the Pacific Ocean.
 Diablo Island was removed from maps by 1832, as those who visited never returned.
 According to legend, there were two warring tribes living on either side of the island.
 One tribe summoned an evil entity of vengeance to weaponize against their enemies.
 They sealed the entity inside the black diamond.

 An explorer named Bruce Gordon rediscovered Diablo Island, but when he arrived everyone had been dead for decades.
 He found the Black Diamond and picked it up, which made him susceptible to the effects of Eclipso's powers.
 He returned to the mainland and used Eclipso's influence to achieve fame as one of the greatest explorers in the world.
 Bruce wrote many books about the island and reached notoriety for being the only person who ever returned.
 Eventually, Bruce grew weary of the price his fame and riches cost, including Eclipso ruining his friends and colleagues.
 Gordon contemplated suicide, but Eclipso convinced him he could help reclaim his lost love Nora by killing her husband.
 Bruce would not take someone's life, but Eclipso offered to do it for him and Bruce Gordon's body was completely taken over by Eclipso.

-At some point, Eclipso used the form of Bruce as a ten-year-old boy to tempt his latest victim, Rebecca McNider.
-She fell victim to Eclipso when she was lured across the street to a birthday party her mother forbid her from attending.
-Eclipso encouraged her to steal a doll from the pile of presents.
-When she did, Bruce appeared behind Rebecca and held up the black diamond.
-Rebecca was found dead by her mother soon after.